-Internal Auditing The Internal Audit Department consists of three auditors who audit the status of organizational management based on common Group standards and work to strengthen internal controls.
-Dedicated staff have been allocated to directors who are members of the Audit & Supervisory Committee (including outside directors) to assist them in their work and they exchange information on a daily basis and hold regular quarterly meetings.
-They also plan internal audits, provide a summary report based on the items audited after internal audits have been conducted, and work together to improve the efficiency and effectiveness of the audit function.
-The results of internal audits are reported to directors (excluding directors who are members of the Audit & Supervisory Committee).
-Analysis and Evaluation of Board of Directors' Effectiveness With an awareness of the changes in the roles expected of the Board of Directors, we evaluate the Effectiveness of the Board of Directors and conduct reviews aimed at strengthening organizational and operational governance.
-In the fiscal year ended March 2021, as in the previous year, we conducted a survey of the directors (including Audit & Supervisory Committee members) to identify potential improvements to the role, functions, operational management, and other aspects of the Board of Directors.
-From the responses received, we were able to confirm the evaluation that positive results had been achieved by initiatives to invigorate the deliberations of the Nomination and Compensation Committees and the discussions of the Board of Directors, and to strengthen the oversight function of the Board of Directors.
-On the other hand, the opinions were also expressed that there was a need to propose agenda items still earlier, to take a more strategic and medium- to long-term perspective, and to hold discussions aimed at strengthening governance.
-In response to these comments, we will work to further increase the effectiveness of the Board and achieve continuous improvement.
-Director Compensation The compensation of directors of the Company is as stipulated below.
+Diagram of corporate governance system

+Internal Auditing

+The Internal Audit Group, which consists of four auditors, formulates an annual audit plan (reviewed every six months) in light of the risk situation and, in accordance with the plan, audits the status of organizational management based on common Group standards.
+The Internal Audit Group then reports the results to directors as appropriate to maintain and strengthen the internal control and risk management systems.
+Meanwhile, the Internal Audit Group exchanges information and opinions with the Audit & Supervisory Committee on a regular basis and holds quarterly meetings with it.
+When planning internal audits and after conducting them, the Internal Audit Group submits a report on the audit items to the Audit & Supervisory Committee, and the two work together in this way to improve the efficiency and effectiveness of the audit function.

+Analysis and Evaluation of Board of Directors' Effectiveness

+With an awareness of the changes in the roles expected of the Board of Directors, we evaluate the effectiveness of the Board of Directors and conduct reviews aimed at strengthening organizational and operational governance.

+In the fiscal year ended March 31, 2022, as in the previous fiscal year, we conducted a survey of the directors (including Audit & Supervisory Committee members) to identify potential improvements to the role, functions, operational management, and other aspects of the Board of Directors.

+As a result, we were able to confirm the evaluation in that discussions on important matters were deepened through enhanced preliminary briefing sessions and the provision of information on management from the executive departments.

+On the other hand, there was an opinion that it was necessary to further strengthen the monitoring and supervisory functions and to further enhance deliberations on discussions from a medium- to long-term and strategic perspective.
+Based on the results of this evaluation, we will work to further increase the effectiveness of the Board and make continuous improvements.

+Director Compensation

+The compensation of directors of the Company is as stipulated below.

 Director Compensation Composition

+Director compensation composition

-Fixed compensation (monthly)
+Fixed compensation (monthly) 60%

-60%

 Performance-linked compensation 40%

+Bonuses

-Bonuses Short-term performance incentive (Main indicators: Net sales and operating profit)
+Short-term performance incentive (Main indicators: Net sales and operating profit)

 Stock compensation Medium- to long-term performance incentive

 Performance-Linked Compensation

 Performance-linked compensation paid in the form of bonuses is based primarily on consolidated net sales and consolidated operating profit as these are thought to be the indicators that best reflect the results of management efforts to improve performance.
 Specifically, the payments are based on the actual figures for consolidated net sales and consolidated operating profit for the relevant fiscal year and on performance relative to targets.
 Business conditions and other qualitative factors are also reflected in bonus amounts.

 Breakdown of non-monetary Compensation

 We have introduced a system of non-monetary compensation in the form of restricted stock compensation.
 The aim is not only to provide an incentive toward continuous increase in corporate value, but also to further reinforce the sense of value sharing with shareholders.
-The number of shares allocated to each individual is calculated by dividing a figure representing a fixed proportion of the individual's total annual compensation by the stock price.\ A restriction on stock transfer applies until the director's retirement.
+The number of shares allocated to each individual is calculated by dividing a figure representing a fixed proportion of the individual's total annual compensation by the stock price.
+A restriction on stock transfer applies until the director's retirement.

-\ Closing price on the day before the Board of Directors meeting at which allocation is approved.
+Closing price on the day before the Board of Directors meeting at which allocation is approved.